moosasharieff/MindBlog/README.md

 # MindBlog
-Would contain all my idea's and thoughts
+People can input their idea's and thought for everyone to view them.